-- The vehicle is turned off and the driver door is opened within a short time. - The vehicle is turned off with the driver door open.
+- The vehicle is turned off and the driver door is opened within a short time - The vehicle is turned off with the driver door open.

-Obstructions

-If something has blocked the driver seat and/or adjustable pedals while recalling a memory position, the recall may stop.
-Remove the obstruction.
-Then do one of the following:

-- If manually recalling the position. press and hold the appropriate manual control for the memory item that is not recalling for two seconds.
-Try recalling again by pressing the appropriate memory button. - If automatically recalling the position, press and hold the appropriate manual control for the memory item that is not recalling for two seconds.
-Try recalling again by opening the driver door and pressing a on the RKF transmitter - If recalling the exit position, press and hold the appropriate manual control for the exit feature not recalling for two seconds.
-Then try recalling the exit position again.

-If the memory position is still not recalling, see your dealer for service.
+If something has blocked the driver seat and/or adjustable pedals (if equipped) while recalling the exit position, the recall may stop.
+Remove the obstruction; then press and hold the appropriate manual control for the exit feature not recalling for two seconds.
+Try recalling the exit position again.
+If the exit position is still not recalling, see your dealer for service.